kobbyopoku/billable-hours/README.md

 # billable-rate-system

+## Description

+A Kotlin REST API service for a law firm in Ghana to generate invoices for thier clients based on rates of employee lawyers and thier hourly rate

+## Problem

 Assignment 1: Billable Hours

 You work for one of the top law firms in Ghana.
 To be as efficient as possible, your firm uses a billable rate system.
 This means every lawyer, depending on their grade has a billable rate and for any project they work on, they must send in the total number of hours they’ve worked on so that the finance team can create invoices for clients to pay.
 The lawyers send their timetable in the following format: